-Native Instruments’ KA6 MkII is undoubtedly a step up from the original unit, the Komplete Audio 6, which only had a maximum sample rate of 96 kHz.
-The interface is now capable of recording up to 192 kHz at 24 bits, which should be a huge sigh of relief for our fellow audiophiles.
+Native Instruments’ Komplete Audio 6 Mk2 is undoubtedly a step up from the original unit, which only had a maximum sample rate of 96 kHz.
+The interface is now capable of recording up to 192 kHz at 24 bits, which should be a huge sigh of relief for anybody working in film or gaming.

 The original model was limited – best suitable for hobbyists or lo-fi bedroom artists in need of a mic input or two.
-We think it’s amazing how Native Instruments has been able to reimagine the KA6 in such a way, that the unit is now a totally viable option for professional producers.
+I think it’s amazing how Native Instruments has been able to reimagine the Komplete Audio 6 in such a way, that the unit is now a totally viable option for professional producers.

 Producers and DJs can plan to utilize it during live performances as well, which simply wasn’t possible before.

-The built-in mic preamps of the Komplete Audio 6 MkII are reliable and solid.
+The built-in mic preamps of the Komplete Audio 6 Mk2 are reliable and solid.
 They’ve been remodeled to achieve a lower noise floor and higher gain.

-The Komplete Audio MkII is small and compact, so however your setup is put together, the unit will have no trouble fitting in.
+The Komplete Audio 6 Mk2 is small and compact, so however your setup is put together, the unit will have no trouble fitting in.

 There will be a few questions you’ll need to ask yourself when buying this: do you want something with more connectivity, or do you want a cheap unit with the ability to manipulate a Eurorack or other modular devices?

 For the latter question, you really can’t go wrong here.
-For the first, we would say that the KA6 MkII is still perfectly fine for amateurs or musicians just starting out, but veterans of the audio engineering world would probably look elsewhere.
+For the first, I would say that the Komplete Audio 6 Mk2 is still perfectly fine for amateurs or musicians just starting out, but veterans of the audio engineering world would probably look elsewhere.

-The Komplete is exceptionally light and compact, so bringing it around with you won’t be an issue.
+The Komplete Audio 6 Mk2 is exceptionally light and compact, so bringing it around with you won’t be an issue.
 In fact, in regards to how well this interface can fare during live performances, traveling without it might not even be an option for some of you.

 As far as build quality is concerned, you won’t find much to complain about here.
-The Komplete Audio 6 MkII is a robust and sturdy interface.
-The knobs don’t wiggle, the box feels solid, for the price of the unit, nothing feels plastic-y or cheap.
+The Komplete Audio 6 Mk2 is a robust and sturdy interface.
+The knobs don’t wiggle, the box feels solid – for the price of the unit, nothing feels plasticy or cheap.

-While the Focusrite is roughly ten to twenty dollars cheaper, the extra I/O features on the Komplete, as well as its modular capabilities, make it the obvious choice for the price range.
+While the Focusrite is an overall decent interface, the extra I/O on the Komplete, as well as its modular capabilities, make it the obvious choice.

-The PreSonus is slightly more expensive than the Komplete, however, it offers the same DC-coupled outputs that the KA6 MkII does, and is arguably the better purchase just for how well designed it is.
+The PreSonus is slightly more expensive than the Komplete, however, it offers the same DC-coupled outputs that the Komplete does, and is arguably the better purchase just for how well designed it is.